 Next, head to Castel Sant’Angelo by way of the Sant’Angelo bridge.
 It’s officially known as the Mausoleum of Hadrian because Roman Emperor Hadrian commissioned it as his mausoleum in 123 CE.
 Beginning in the 14th century, it was converted into a castle and fortress by a succession of popes, and connected to Saint Peter’s Basilica by a fortified corridor, the Passetto di Borgo.
 Today, Castel Sant’Angelo is a museum.
 Access to the roof provides excellent views of Rome and Vatican City, including a clear view of the fortified corridor to Saint Peter’s.

-Day 4 – The Colosseum, and the Roman Forum
+Day 4 – Colosseum and Roman Forum

 No visit to Rome is complete without seeing the Colosseum.
 While the Romans built several amphitheatres throughout the Roman Empire, the Colosseum in Rome is the largest, most impressive and best-preserved.
 Get here early in the day, because its popularity means that the lineup forms quickly.
 Luckily, its large size can easily accommodate the hoards of visitors without feeling crowded.